mseidel819/recipe-app-api/README.md

 A list of blogs to scrape are:

 - sallys-baking-addiction
-- budjet-bytes
+- budget-bytes
 - half-baked-harvest

 These are updated in core/management/commands/utils/blog_data.json

-TODO:
+### TODO:

+- learn how to spell budget
-half-baked-harvest rating-avg and rating-total update tests for more thourough scenarios. pagination fuzzy search-all, search-author, search-category
+- half-baked-harvest rating-avg and rating-total
+- update tests for more thourough scenarios.
+- fuzzy search-all, search-author, search-category

 ### add filters and queries